Climate awareness leader David Jesero, raised on a Rwandan farm by his grandmother, traces his climate journey, including a crucial discovery.

 Plastic is everywhere around us, even inside us.
-Read on to see how corporations have deliberately given pushed the rise of plastic, its consequences, and how to find our way out of it.
+Read on to see how corporations have deliberately pushed the rise of plastic, its consequences, and how to find our way out of it.

 Humanity is wiping out the biodiversity of this planet.
 Did COP15 inspire governments to reverse the decline?